Rules and Regulations

 Collegiate - Any rower who is currently enrolled as a full time student in a college, university, or community college.

-Masters - Any rower who will obtain the age of 27 during the current calendar year.
-Masters events are divided into 3 different categories:
+Masters - Except in 1x events (minimum age 27) any rower who will obtain the age of 21 during the current calendar year.
+Masters events are divided into 4 different categories:

 Crew average will be determined by the average age of the rowers in the crew, rounded down to the nearest whole number.
 Handicaps will apply for all boats using the USRowing handicaps for a 1000 meter course and will be multiplied by 4.0 to factor the length of the course.